-ANSWER: Yes, as an "over and above" transfer service.

-S19) The EOPS/CARE program at College Z is holding its end-of-the-year academic recognition ceremony to honor those EOPS/CARE students who have earned a Certificate of Achievement, Associates degree, are transfer-bound or who have reached the 70 degree-applicable unit/six EOPS semesters limit.
+ANSWER: Yes, as an "over and above" transfer service, as funds are available.
+Before using EOPS/CARE funds, find out if the institution provides fee waivers for low-income students. - S21) The EOPS/CARE program at College Z is holding its end-of-the-year academic recognition ceremony to honor those EOPS/CARE students who have earned a Certificate of Achievement, Associates degree, are transfer-bound or who have reached the 70 degree-applicable unit/six EOPS semesters limit.
 May the program include EOPS/CARE students who achieved one of these goals prior to the spring term but in the current academic year?